CaptainAxolotl/additional-origins/README.md

 	+/- Undead: You are undead: smite effects do extra damage against you and you can breathe underwater.
 	-   Photoallergic: Your undead form burns in the sunlight.
 Helmets will protect you from the sun.
-	-   Large Appetite: You become hungry more often.
+	-   Large Appetite: You exhaust much quicker than others, thus requiring you to eat more.
 	-   Carnivore: You can only eat meat.
 	+   Raw Diet: Raw meats are about as satifying as cooked meat.
 	+   Iron Gut: You are immune to food poisoning.